siraben/website/about.md

 title: About Me
 permalink: /about/
 ---
 Hello!
 I'm Ben.
-I'm an undergraduate studying computer science and mathematics at Vanderbilt University.
-I'm interested in everything from hardware and assembly programming to functional programming and formal verification.
+I'm a computer science PhD student at Yale University.
+I'm interested in formal verification, programming languages, operating systems and machine learning.

 This site was created with [Jekyll](https://jekyllrb.com/) and deployed using [Netlify](https://www.netlify.com/).
 View the